tutv2904/android-onclan-sdk/README_INTEGRATE_PAYMENT.md

 			///To configure which feature of onClanSDK will be use in your app, game.
 Currenty the SDK support 2 feature to configure: Chat and Leaderboard
 			String[] onClanFeatures = new String[] {OnClanSubType.TYPE_CHAT, OnClanSubType.TYPE_LEADERBOARD};
 			onClanSDK.initOnClanSDK(MainActivity.this, onClanFeatures, user.getOnClanUser());
+			//if you want to disable logout in onClanSDK, add this onClanSDK.enableLogout(false);
 		}

 		@Override